logo

 David Seneff

-Hey, good afternoon regarding the CIDP trial with with AMPA, which related to one of the earlier questions asked.
-Can you say a few words on your decision to go immediately into a registrational study?
-What your conviction is based on and maybe what exactly you expect from the outcome of the study keeping in mind the data you've generated with FFT EMOT already.
+Hey, good afternoon.
+Regarding the CIDP trial with AMPA, which related to one of the earlier questions asked, can you say a few words on your decision to go immediately into a registrational study what your conviction is based on, and maybe what exactly you expect from the outcome of this study, keeping in mind the data you've generated with F50 hemat already.
 Thank you.

 speaker

 Thank you, David, for the question.
-Look, there remains work to be done in CIDP.
-No one has shown a higher response rate than we did with VivGuard in the ADV trial.
-If you're fair, that's actually 70 percent response rate in stage A. Key question is what happened to the 30 percent patients who did not respond in that first 12 weeks.
-We have also seen the data from Sanofi's program underlining the role of compliments, clearly compliment being recruited by the disease causing antibodies.
-And based on the in-house exfibro data, the data from the field, we think it is warranted to launch AMPA straight into phase three, especially given the regain of function data we have seen in MMM.
-Think of MMM as the little sister indication of CIDP.
-So if you look at the totality of data, we did not want to lose any time in terms of phase two work.
+Look, there remains work to be done in CRDP.
+No one has shown a higher response rate than we did with VivGuard in the ADHER trial.
+If you're fair, that's actually a 70% response rate in stage A. The key question is what happened to the 30% patients who did not respond in that first 12 weeks.
+We have also seen the data from Sanofi's program underlining the role of complement, clearly complement being recruited by the disease-causing antibodies.
+And based on the in-house ex vivo data, the data from the field, we think it is warranted to launch EMPA straight into phase three, especially given the regain of function data we have seen in MMM.
+We think of MMN as the little sister indication of CIDP.
+So if you look at the totality of data, we did not want to lose any time in terms of, you know, phase two work.
 We think it's warranted to go forward into phase three.
 So we're very excited about the opportunity.
 And remember, there's a ton of work to be done still in CIDP.
 Thank you for the question.

 speaker